Deltares/tcBuildViewer/README.md

 # tcBuildViewer

-This web-app provides a bird's-eye view on the build-result history/correlations for big projects to help tackle technical debt in passing their test-benches.
+This web-app provides a bird's-eye view on the build-result history/correlations for big projects to help tackle technical debt towards passing test-benches.

 In a later stage (Q1 2023) we will implement features to better support build-results before merging branches.